aimms/how-to/Articles/310/310-install-ui-gss.rst

         title: `"Download error data shown session"`

 #.
-Run procedures
+To visually guide the adaption of the width of the columns of the tables, please run:

     #.  `gss::pr_artificialDataGSSPage` to have an artificial warning message and

     #.  `gss::pr_openPageErrorWarningProfiler` to ensure the GSS Page tables are filled properly.

+    And then start manually adapting the column widths such that the contents fit neatly.

-    Now the page should look as follows:
+#.
+Feedback step: now the page should look as follows:

     .. image:: images/gss-page-design.png
         :align: center